racoon63/bandwidth-monitor/README.md

 ![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/racoon/bandwidth-monitor)

-Bandwidth-Monitor is a tool with which you can use to measure and monitor your latency and bandwidth.
+Bandwidth-Monitor is a tool to measure and monitor your latency and bandwidth.
+This tool stores the measured data in JSON or in a MongoDB database.
 Bandwidth-Monitor automatically creates statistics from your measured data and displays it over a webUI.
+You can use Bandwidth-Monitor e.g. to determine the average internet-speed or measure the bandwidth from your Notebook at a certain place.

 ## Prerequisites

-When you want to run this service directly from your CLI, first get this repository and switch into its directory:
+When you want to run this service directly from your CLI, first clone this repository and switch into its directory:

 ```bash
 git clone https://github.com/racoon63/bandwidth-monitor.git